ruthsander/Ibsen-Networks/README.md

 **Data and file overview**

 The project repository contains all files written and created for the purpose of the project.
-This includes python scripts used to transform and collect data, as well as the resulting csv files.
+This includes xml and Excel files containing the letter data, python scripts used to transform and collect data, as well as the resulting csv files.

 **Sharing and access information**